-Available flexibility means are investigated during periods with high predicted wind power generation which is particular relevant for storm and downward ramping events.
+Available flexibility means are investigated during periods with high predicted wind power generation which is particularly relevant for storm and downward ramping events.
 It is found that towards 2028, additional fast and even the ramping flexibility might be found through remaining cross-border capacity after the intra-day during periods with high wind.
-However, although the remaining cross-border capacity may in 2026 and 2028 be of lesser constraint during these periods, the
+However, although the remaining cross-border capacity may in 2026 and 2028 be of lesser constraint during these periods, the available volumes which can be accessed in the balancing time frame trough the balancing energy exchange platforms MARI and PICASSO are subject to large uncertainties.